MoonlightTaVi/Advent-of-Code-2025/README.md

 Package `p002`, resourse file `002.txt`, JUnit tests at `IdValidation.java`.

-To check whether an ID consists of a repeated subpart, it is simply divided by a number that starts from 2 (two halves) and is incremented until a subpart takes more than a half of the whole ID.
+To check whether an ID consists of a repeated subpart, it is simply divided by a number that starts from 2 (two halves) and is incremented as long as the subpart is at least 1 character long.

 # Day 3: Lobby